-When Manuel found out he had thrombosis, he did not think it was a serious illness.
+When Manuel found out he had thrombosisThrombosis refers to abnormal, life-threatening blood clots that form in the artery or vein., he did not think it was a serious illness.
 After talking about it with different people he found out how common it was.
 “Suddenly you hear so many stories about people who have had it and have suffered greatly.
 I’m thankful my clot was sent to my lung and not my brain – and that it could be treated with the medication.
 But I found it really helpful to talk to others who’ve experienced blood clots.”

 The 6-month treatment worked.
 “I think it went well and that I triumphed.
 At the beginning I was so scared and reluctant to take the shots.
 But I thought, ‘If my life is in danger and I can save it, then I need to do it.’
 And it all worked out great.”